-- Each student may be required to make up all class absences. - 2.
-The time limit given to each student for making up work is one (1) week (5 school days).
-This is subject to extension by the teacher for extenuating circumstances. - 3.
-A student may receive an incomplete (INC) on his/her report card whenever the number of absences for a class exceeds seven (7) or four (4) for P.E.
-The student's grade may not be calculated.
-The student has earned and may receive an incomplete (INC).
-The student has not met the 85% attendance requirement.
-Though the value of an incomplete is zero (0) for academic work not completed, the marking period grade of incomplete (INC) due to failure of the student to meet the 85% attendance requirement may be 50%. - 4.
-Whenever a student responsibly makes up class work for absences reducing the number of absences for a marking period to seven (7) days, four (4) for P.E., or fewer, the student's grade may be calculated and recorded on the report card. - 5.
+- 1. Each student may be required to make up all class absences. - The time limit given to each student for making up work is one (1) week (5 school days).
+This is subject to extension by the teacher for extenuating circumstances. - Whenever a student responsibly makes up class work for absences reducing the number of absences for a marking period to seven (7) days or fewer, the student's grade may be calculated and recorded on the report card. - 4.
 The actual number of class absences may be recorded on the report card.
-Each teacher will keep accurate attendance, recording both absences and makeup classes. - At the end of each marking period the student will have 5 days to make up absences for that marking period.
-The intent of this is to address attendance make up work only. - 7.
+Each teacher will keep accurate attendance, recording both absences and makeup classes. - 5.
+At the end of each marking period the student may have 5 days to make up absences for that marking period.
+The intent of this is to address attendance make up work only. - 6.
 The student's academic average may not be recorded for a course whenever the attendance for that course is less than 85%.
 Because the attendance for that course is less than 85%, the course is considered to be incomplete.
 The final average grade for an incomplete due to failure of the student to meet the 85% attendance requirement may be 50%.